-Reality: Those who have experienced a breakup or divorce often have learned tough lessons from the past.
-While a new marriage involves different people and different dynamics, it is not uncommon for individuals to slip into the same old patterns and routines (e.g., being avoidant during conflict).
+Reality: Those who have experienced a breakup or divorce have often learned tough lessons from the past.
+While a new marriage involves different people and different dynamics, it is not uncommon for individuals to slip into old patterns and routines (e.g., being avoidant during conflict).
 Be mindful not to repeat mistakes of the past.